Zilliqa/kaya/README.md

-# Kaya - Zilliqa's RPC client for testing and develoment
+# Kaya - Zilliqa's RPC client for testing and development
 [![Gitter chat](http://img.shields.io/badge/chat-on%20gitter-077a8f.svg)](https://gitter.im/Zilliqa/CommunityDev)

 Kaya is Zilliqa's RPC server for testing and development.
-It is personal blockchain which makes developing application easier, faster and safer.
-Kaya simulates the Zilliqa's blockchain behavior, and follows the expected server behavior as seen in the [`zilliqa-js`](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).
+It is personal blockchain which makes developing application easier and faster.
+Kaya emulates the Zilliqa's blockchain behavior, and follows the expected server behavior as seen in the [`zilliqa-js`](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).

 The goal of the project is to support all endpoints in Zilliqa Javascript API, making it easy for app developers to build Dapps on our platform.

+Kaya is under development.
+See [roadmap here](https://github.com/Zilliqa/kaya/blob/master/ROADMAP.md).

 Currently, Kaya supports the following functions:
 * `CreateTransaction`